datalad-handbook/book/docs/basics/101-161-biganalyses.rst

 level) are predictably named, or custom nameable.
 In order to not flood a single dataset, therefore, one can pre-create appropriate subdatasets of the necessary granularity and have them filled by their analyses.
-But this approach is by no means limited to analyses with certain software, and can be automated.
-For scripting languages other than Python or shell, standard system calls can create output directories as DataLad subdatasets right away, Python scripts can use DataLad's Python API [#f2]_.
-Thus, if you write analyses scripts yourself, you can take care of subdataset creation right in the script.
+This approach is by no means limited to analyses with certain software, and can be automated.
+For scripting languages other than Python or shell, standard system calls can create output directories as DataLad subdatasets right away, Python scripts can even use DataLad's Python API [#f2]_.
+Thus, you can create scripts that take care of subdataset creation, or, if you write analysis scripts yourself, you can take care of subdataset creation right in the scripts that are computing and saving your results.

 As it is easy to link datasets and operate (e.g., save, clone) across dataset hierarchies, splitting datasets into a hierarchy of datasets